juancarlis/thoughtfulautomation_challenge/README.md

 #### Config
 Modify **config/config.yaml** for basic configuration:
 - agency: to select the agency whose "Individual Investments" are going to be scraped.
-- pdf_path: the path where PDF files are going to be downloaded
+- pdf_path: the path where PDF files are going to be downloaded.

 #### Improvements